josephplpriest/pipeline_project/README.md

 # Data Pipeline Project - Scraping Reddit r/new

+## Overview:

+* The goal of this project was to create a nice framework for scraping text data from reddit.

+* It scrapes new posts from Reddit with no preference for topic or subreddit.

+* I wanted to get more familiar with using multiple docker containers and volumes to share data and so the three main pieces of the project are a container for scraping the data (and logging results), a data volume for storage (sqlite/csv), and a container running a Streamlit app to visualize/explore the data a bit.

+### Summary:

+* I learned there are a number of bots (which are not always obviously named) posting to various subreddits.
+Some sanctioned (automoderators) and some likely not (spamming crypto-subs, financial advice, other advertising).
+The most popular subreddits (by number of subscribers) do not exclusively get the most posts, due to the number of (likely) bots mentioned.

 ```mermaid
 %%{init: {'theme': 'dark', "flowchart" : { "curve" : "basis" } } }%%
 graph TD